Certified Wetland Specialist ("CWS")

 About the CWS

 A CWS is required for performing (or supervising) wetland delineations and Watershed Development Permit (WDO) permit applications for proposed wetland impacts in Lake County, Illinois.
 Also, communities seeking Isolated Waters of Lake County (IWLC) certification from the Lake County Stormwater Management Commission (SMC) must have a CWS on staff or retain a CWS consultant.
-SMC administers the CWS program and maintains the current list CWS (October 14, 2014).
+SMC administers the CWS program and maintains the current CWS list.

 A CWS is a wetland professional who passes the CWS exam and meets the minimum qualifications outlined below: